Gretel Cusell

 People in Minima Foundation (MIM).

 The People in Minima Foundation helps people on their way to a better life.
 Do you know someone who could use help or might qualify for the food bank?
 Walk in to MIM at Uiterwaard 27.
-Every first step can help a person on their way.
+Any first step can help a person on their way.